albertkun/21S-ASIAAM-191A/Week_2/Lab/readme.md

 ```
 #### Class Exercise #3 - Adding more markers
 - Looking at the code above a little bit, we can see some latitude/longitude pairs.
-Copy the marker code add more markers of your choosing.
-To find latitude/longitude of coordinates, please use this website:
+Copy the marker code add more markers of your choosing. **Note**: Be sure give the marker variable a new name, like `marker2`.
+- To find latitude/longitude of coordinates, please use this website:
    - [https://www.latlong.net/](https://www.latlong.net/)

 - Optional: Not happy with the basemap?